lukeskn/pinger/README.md

 Receiver and Sender in one Python Application.

 ## How to start:
 1. Start the Receiver with an IP and/or a Port.
-Default TCP is used.
+Default TCP is used.<br>
   1a.
 The Receiver will show the IP/Port.
 This means the Receiver is listening.
 2. Start the Sender with the IP and Port from the Receiver.
-Default TCP is used.
+Default TCP is used.<br>
   2a.
 The Sender will try to get an answer from the Receiver